 Let's tackle a more serious, yet very useful example that mixes analysis & processing API calls at the same time now you understand how the PixLab API Servers handle your incoming HTTP request.
 First, we will try to detect all human faces present in a given image or video frame via the FACEDETECT endpoint, then, we will extract each detected face in a new image using the CROP endpoint (Useful for your KYC verification form).

-This is easily done via the following snippets:
+This is easily done via the following code snippets:

 To perform such operation, two endpoints are actually needed: One for the analysis phase, the other for processing: